-Subject to eligibility, UK students joining this MBChB degree with Foundation Year can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
+Subject to eligibility, UK students joining this Medicine degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 UK students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.

 Edge Hill University offers a range of scholarships with a competitive application process for prospective full-time undergraduate students.

 These scholarships aren’t linked to academic success and celebrate determination, talent and achievement beyond your coursework, for instance in creativity, enterprise, ICT, performance, sport or volunteering.

 To find out more about scholarships, to assess your eligibility, and to meet some of our dedicated scholarship winners, visit www.edgehill.ac.uk/scholarships.

 How to Apply

 Should you accept an offer of a place to study with us and formally enrol as a student, you will be subject to the provisions of the regulations, rules, codes, conditions and policies which apply to our students.
 These are available at www.edgehill.ac.uk/studentterms.